day8/re-frame-async-flow-fx/README.md

 Although there are ways of hiding it!!
 Redux-saga uses ES6 generator functions to provide the illusion of a synchronous control flow.
 The "state machine" is encoded directly into the generator function's statements (sequentially, or via `if` `then` `else` logic, or via `loops`).
 And that's a nice and simple abstraction for many cases.
+This equivalence between a statem machine and generator functions is further described [here](http://250bpm.com/blog:141).

 But, as always, there are trade-offs.